The Mansion Family: Plot

 Kent Brockman and Britney Spears host the annual Springfield Pride Awards, given to prominent Springfield citizens for their achievements.
 The award for the oldest man in town goes to 108-year-old Cornelius Chapman, but Spears' congratulatory kiss on the cheek causes him to die of a heart attack.
 The award therefore goes to the oldest Springfieldian now present, Mr. Burns.
 Suddenly, Burns realizes he is not young anymore, so he and his assistant Smithers go to the Mayo Clinic for a check-up.
 Burns engages the Simpson family to house sit his private mansion.

 After enjoying life as a billionaire for a few days, Homer decides to throw a party before Burns returns.
 He heads to Moe's Tavern to buy beer and invite his friends to the party.
 However, Moe informs Homer that he can not sell him alcohol before 2:00 pm as it is Sunday.
 When Homer is told the only way he could buy alcohol would be to sail 12 miles out to international waters where there are no laws, he and his friends (including his son Bart) set sail in Burns' private yacht to throw the party there.
+Once out in international waters, Bart spots a Coast Guard ship on the other side of the boundary line but the Coast Guard sailor on board says he can't stop them because it's out of his jurisdiction saying that he just wants to party and begins playing The Doobie Brothers song "China Grove".

 Back at the Mayo Clinic, Burns discovers that he not only has all previously discovered diseases, but numerous new diseases the doctors have just discovered in him.
 However, the sheer number of diseases prevents any one disease from actually doing harm to him.
 This leads Burns to conclude that he is indestructible, even though the doctors protest that even a slight breeze could disrupt the balance in his body.

 Meanwhile, the party continues and the partygoers force Burns' monkeys into a knife fight.
 The yacht is eventually boarded by Chinese pirates who take the ship hostage.
 The pirates rob everyone on board and tie them up in a big net which they then toss overboard.
 Luckily, however, the net floats, stopping Homer, Bart and most of the partygoers above the water from drowning.
 After Marge and Lisa have scrubbed all the rooms clean, the family return the mansion to Burns.

 Back home, the family is glad to live a normal life again, with the exception of Homer, who regrets that he does not live the lifestyle of rich people.
-As the closing credits roll, Homer wails about how rich nearly all the people are and threatens to report them to the Internal Revenue Service, before Gracie Films logo lady says "Shh!", making Homer say "Don't shush me, you rich bastard!".
+As the closing credits roll, Homer wails about how rich nearly all the people are and threatens to report them to the Internal Revenue Service, before Gracie Films logo lady says "Shh!", making him say "Don't shush me, you rich bastard!".